Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ### How much time does this bot need to send all attacks on my account?

-Sending one attack takes less than seven seconds.
-So the bot can cover 500 farms per hour.
+Sending one attack takes less than four seconds.
+The bot can cover 800 farms per hour.
 The first farm cycle per session is a special case: For the first cycle, it needs additional time to find the farm villages.
 The game limits us to 50 concurrent attacks per village, and the bot switches to the next village when the currently selected village hits that limit.
 One farm cycle is complete when all your villages are at the limit, either because of the attack limit or because no matching units are remaining.

 ## Getting Help